Monarch (comics): Captain Atom

 In Superman/Batman #6, Captain Atom is blasted to the WildStorm universe for the Captain Atom: Armageddon storyline.
 He returns to the DC Universe during Infinite Crisis, in the Superman/Batman series, and at the end of the miniseries.

 During the "One Year Later" storyline (2006), Atom is revealed to be contained by the modern day Atomic Knights inside a secret S.H.A.D.E. facility in Blüdhaven, and used to administer radiation treatments to metahumans.
 Later, in 2008's Countdown, it was revealed that the changes that were to befall Captain Atom in this period were due to the actions of Solomon, one of the newly-born Monitors who attacks Captain Atom almost as soon as he arrives back to New Earth from the WildStorm Universe and damages his metal shell, causing him to leak dangerous amounts of radiation.

 The Knights fit Atom with an updated version of the Monarch armor to contain the radiation leaking from his breached skin.
 Captain Atom awakens and breaks free of the facility.
-He then apparently kills the rampaging Major Force by absorbing his energy, and, after the city has been evacuated, triggers a vast explosion, completely obliterating what was left of Blüdhaven.
-His mental condition was unknown at that time.
+He then apparently kills the rampaging Major Force by absorbing his energy, and, after the city has been evacuated, triggers a vast explosion, obliterating the remains of Blüdhaven.

-Captain Atom is first referred to as Monarch by Dan DiDio in an interview for Wizard magazine.